-The North Front Range (NFR) region, shown in Figure 1-1, is bordered on the east, west, and north by the Upper Front Range (UFR) TPR and by the Denver Regional Council of Governments (DRCOG) on the south.
+The NFRMPO region, which is coterminous with the metropolitan planning area (MPA), is bordered on the east, west, and north by the Upper Front Range (UFR) TPR and by the Denver Regional Council of Governments (DRCOG) on the south.
 The NFR region includes 13 incorporated communities, including: the cities of Evans, Fort Collins, Greeley, and Loveland; the towns of Berthoud, Eaton, Garden City, Johnstown, LaSalle, Milliken, Severance, Timnath, and Windsor; and portions of unincorporated Larimer and Weld counties.
 The North Front Range Transportation and Air Quality Planning Council (NFRT&AQPC), also known as the NFRMPO, is responsible for long range regional transportation planning.
 The NFRMPO has undertaken this current effort to extend the 2040 RTP planning horizon to the year 2045.
 The NFRMPO region has two air quality maintenance areas for carbon monoxide (CO): Fort Collins and Greeley.
 The entire NFRMPO region is also included in the nine county Denver-North Front Range 8-hour Ozone Nonattainment Area.
 Due to this air quality nonattainment status, the NFRMPO is required to update its long range transportation plan every four years.